-Scamming unsuspecting people is a time-honored tradition of low-lives and scum with nothing better to do with their time.
-These scams take many forms, whether they happen face to face, online, or over the phone.
+Scamming unsuspecting people is a time-honored tradition of low lives and scum with nothing better to do with their time.
+These scams take many forms, whether they happen face-to-face, online, or over the phone.

-Phone scams in particular are some of the most insidious identity theft attempts out there, because people are still primed to think of phone calls and texts as somehow more inherently “legitimate” than email.
+Phone scams in particular are some of the most insidious identity theft attempts out there because people are still primed to think of phone calls and texts as somehow more inherently “legitimate” than email.

 A lot of the natural defenses we erect in online encounters or even when meeting someone in real life simply aren’t there when it comes to phone calls.
-People can sweet talk you without you having the same ability to read their body language and get a bad “vibe” like you would in person, and it’s not as impersonal as an email, where you have all the time in the world to react appropriately to what was sent.
+People can sweet talk you without you having the same ability to read their body language and get a bad “vibe” as you would in person, and it’s not as impersonal as an email, where you have all the time in the world to react appropriately to what was sent.

-What Do These People Want?
+What Do These Phone Scammers Want?

 The most insidious part is many phone scams have one real goal: information gathering.
 This means that ANYTHING you give them can be used against you later, and sold by them to a third party.